 |Route||Hostname and resource path used to connect to the application from outside the cluster, routing rules||Ingress|

 Design and implement an automated deployment process

 To implement your build and deployment processes, you can use Cloud Build.
-If you want to automate your build and deployment processes, you can configure build triggers or GitHub App triggers, or set up automated deployments from Cloud Console.
-If you are using any policy controller constraints, you can check your Kubernetes and Anthos descriptors against policies in your Cloud Build jobs in order to provide feedback to developers.
+If you want to automate your build and deployment processes, you can configure build triggers or GitHub App triggers, or set up automated deployments from Google Cloud console.
+If you are using any policy controller constraints, you can check your Kubernetes and GKE Enterprise descriptors against policies in your Cloud Build jobs in order to provide feedback to developers.